oresat/oresat-software-docs/docs/primers/canopen.rst

 SYNC
 ****

-A message that TPDO can be configure to response to after every X occuraces.
+A message that TPDO can be configure to response to after every X occurrences.
 A SYNC message always has ``COB-ID`` of ``0x80`` with no payload.

 Example SYNC message